bsondump is a diagnostic tool for inspecting BSON files, not a tool for data ingestion or other application use.

 Validates each BSON object before outputting it in JSON format.
 By default, bsondump enables --objcheck.
 For objects with a high degree of sub-document nesting, --objcheck can have a small impact on performance.
 You can set --noobjcheck to disable object checking.

 Changed in version 2.4: MongoDB enables --objcheck by default, to prevent any client from inserting malformed or invalid BSON into a MongoDB database.

 New in version 2.4.

-Disables the default document validation that bsondump performs on all BSON documents.
+Disables the default document validation that MongoDB performs on all incoming BSON documents.

 Limits the documents that bsondump exports to only those documents that match the JSON document specified as '<JSON>'.
 Be sure to include the document in single quotes to avoid interaction with your system’s shell environment.